 - Course duration 6-11 months (English language only)

-- Proof of sufficient funds for stay and return journey
+- Proof of sufficient funds for course fees, stay, and return journey

 - TB test certificate (if from listed country)